Emperor Qinzong of Song — Fatuous Monarch Ended The Empire In Prime

 Maybe they were true worshippers of peace, but they didn't realize that peace always comes with a prerequisite.

-People need to search for peace through their dignity and courage, by being capable to protect their own family and country.
+People need to search for peace through their dignity and courage, by being capable to protect their own families and country.

 Meanwhile, never try to find peace from the enemy's kindness or mercy, which barely exists.